hakavlad/tird/README.md

 `tird` *(an acronym for "this is random data")* is a tool for encrypting files and hiding encrypted data.

-Using `tird` you can:
+With `tird`, you can:

-1. Create files with random data.
-Use them as containers or keyfiles.
+1. Create files filled with random data to serve as containers or keyfiles.
 2. Overwrite the contents of devices and regular files with random data.
 This can be used to prepare containers and to destroy residual data.
 3. Encrypt file contents and comments with modern cryptographic primitives.
-The encrypted file format (cryptoblob) is [padded uniform random blob (PURB)](https://en.wikipedia.org/wiki/PURB_(cryptography)): it looks like random data and has randomized size.
+The encrypted file format (cryptoblob) is a [padded uniform random blob (PURB)](https://en.wikipedia.org/wiki/PURB_(cryptography)): it looks like random data and has a randomized size.
 This reduces metadata leakage through file format and length, and also allows cryptoblobs to be hidden among random data.
 4. Create [steganographic](https://en.wikipedia.org/wiki/Steganography) (hidden, undetectable) user-driven file systems inside container files and devices.
-Unlike [VeraCrypt](https://veracrypt.fr) and [Shufflecake](https://shufflecake.net/) containers, `tird` containers do not contain headers at all: the user specifies the location of the data in the container and is responsible for ensuring that this location is separated from the container.
+Unlike [VeraCrypt](https://veracrypt.fr) and [Shufflecake](https://shufflecake.net/) containers, `tird` containers do not contain headers at all; the user specifies the location of the data in the container and is responsible for ensuring that this location is separated from the container.
-5. Resist [coercive](https://en.wikipedia.org/wiki/Coercion) attacks (keywords: [key disclosure law](https://en.wikipedia.org/wiki/Key_disclosure_law), [rubber-hose cryptanalysis](https://en.wikipedia.org/wiki/Deniable_encryption), [xkcd 538](https://xkcd.com/538/)). `tird` provides some forms of [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability) out of the box even if you encrypt files without hiding them in containers.
+5. Resist [coercive](https://en.wikipedia.org/wiki/Coercion) attacks (keywords: [key disclosure law](https://en.wikipedia.org/wiki/Key_disclosure_law), [rubber-hose cryptanalysis](https://en.wikipedia.org/wiki/Deniable_encryption), [xkcd 538](https://xkcd.com/538/)). `tird` provides some forms of [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability) out of the box, even if you encrypt files without hiding them in containers.

 ---

 ## Goals

-- Providing protection for individual files, including:
+- **File Protection:** Ensuring protection for individual files, including:
-  - symmetric encryption and authentication;
+  - Symmetric encryption and authentication.
-  - minimizing metadata leakage;
+  - Minimizing metadata leakage.
-  - preventing access to data in case of user coercion;
+  - Preventing access to data in cases of user coercion.
-  - plausible deniability of payload existence;
+  - Plausible deniability of payload existence.
-  - hiding encrypted data.
+  - Hiding encrypted data.
-- Providing a stable encryption format with no [cryptographic agility](https://en.wikipedia.org/wiki/Cryptographic_agility) for long-term data storage.
+- **Stable Format:** Ensuring a stable encryption format with no [cryptographic agility](https://en.wikipedia.org/wiki/Cryptographic_agility) for long-term data storage.
-- Simplicity and no [feature creep](https://en.wikipedia.org/wiki/Feature_creep): refusal to implement features that are not directly related to primary security goals.
+- **Simplicity:** Ensuring simplicity and avoiding [feature creep](https://en.wikipedia.org/wiki/Feature_creep): refusal to implement features that are not directly related to primary security goals.

 ---

-## Cryptographic primitives
+## Cryptographic Primitives

-`tird` uses the following cryptographic primitives:
+The following cryptographic primitives are utilized by `tird`:

 - ❤️ `ChaCha20` cipher ([RFC 7539](https://www.rfc-editor.org/rfc/rfc7539.html)) for data encryption.
 - ❤️ `Argon2` memory-hard function ([RFC 9106](https://www.rfc-editor.org/rfc/rfc9106.html)) for key stretching and key derivation.
 - ❤️ `BLAKE2` ([RFC 7693](https://www.rfc-editor.org/rfc/rfc7693.html)):
-  - salted and personalized `BLAKE2b-512` for hashing keyfiles and passphrases;
+  - Salted and personalized `BLAKE2b-512` for hashing keyfiles and passphrases.
-  - salted `BLAKE2b-512` for hashing digest list;
+  - Salted `BLAKE2b-512` for hashing digest lists.
-  - keyed `BLAKE2b-512` for creating message authentication codes;
+  - Keyed `BLAKE2b-512` for creating message authentication codes.
   - `BLAKE2b-256` for creating message checksums.

-See the [specification](https://github.com/hakavlad/tird/blob/main/docs/SPECIFICATION.md) for more details.
+For more details, refer to the [specification](https://github.com/hakavlad/tird/blob/main/docs/SPECIFICATION.md).

 ---

-## Encrypted file format
+## Encrypted File Format

-`tird` encrypted files (cryptoblobs) are indistinguishable from random data and have no identifiable headers. `tird` produces cryptoblobs contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
+Files encrypted with `tird` (cryptoblobs) cannot be distinguished from random data without knowledge of the keys and have no identifiable headers. `tird` produces cryptoblobs that contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
 This minimizes metadata leaks from the file format and makes it possible to hide cryptoblobs among other random data.

-See the [specification](https://github.com/hakavlad/tird/blob/main/docs/SPECIFICATION.md) for more details.
+For more details, refer to the [specification](https://github.com/hakavlad/tird/blob/main/docs/SPECIFICATION.md).

 ---

-## Hidden user-driven file system and container file format
+## Hidden User-Driven File System and Container Format

-You can encrypt files and write cryptoblobs over containers starting with arbitary positions.
-After finishing writing the cryptoblob, you will be asked to remember the location of the cryptoblob in the container (positions of the beginning and end of the cryptoblob), which can be used in the future to extract the cryptoblob.
-In this way, you can create a **hidden user-driven file system** inside a container.
+You can encrypt files and embed cryptoblobs into containers starting at arbitrary positions.
+After writing the cryptoblob, you will need to remember its location in the container (the starting and ending positions), which will be used later to extract the cryptoblobs.
+In this way, you can create a **hidden, headerless, user-driven file system** inside a container:

-It is **hidden** because it is impossible to distinguish between random container data and random cryptoblob data, and it is impossible to determine the location of written cryptoblobs without knowing the positions and keys.
+- It is **hidden** because it is impossible to distinguish between random container data and cryptoblob data, as well as to determine the location of written cryptoblobs without knowing the positions and keys.

-Containers do not contain *any* headers, all data about cryptoblob locations must be stored separately by the user.
+- It is **headerless** because containers do not contain any headers; all data about cryptoblob locations must be stored separately by the user.

-The location of the start of the cryptoblob in the container is user-defined, and the location of the start and end positions of the cryptoblob must be stored by the user separately from the container.
+- The starting position of the cryptoblob in the container is **user-defined**, and the **user must** store both the starting and ending positions separately from the container.
 This is why this "file system" is called a **user-driven file system**.

-Container structure (as an example):
+Any file, disk, or partition larger than ~1 KiB can be a valid container.
+Cryptoblobs can be embedded into any area.

+**Examples of valid containers include:**

+1. Specially generated files with random data.
+2. Disk areas containing random data.
+For example, you can overwrite a disk with random data, format it in FAT32 or exFAT, and use a large portion of the disk, leaving a few dozen MB from the beginning.
+The disk will appear empty unless you add some files to it.
+3. `tird` cryptoblobs, as they contain unauthenticated padding of random data by default, which can be used to embed smaller cryptoblobs.
+4. VeraCrypt containers, even those that already contain hidden volumes.

+**Example of Container Structure:**

 ```
 +—————————+—————————————+— Position 0